davidgiven/cowgol/doc/index.md

 an 8-bit micro.

-Right now it's in a state where you can build the cross-compiler on a PC, then use it to compile the compiler for a 6502 device, and then use *that* to (slowly) compile and run real programs on a 6502.
+Right now it's in a state where you can build the cross-compiler on a PC, then use it to compile the compiler for a 6502 (or Z80) device, and then use *that* to (slowly) compile and run real programs on a 6502 (or Z80).
 It's theoretically capable of compiling itself but need memory tuning first.
 (And, realistically, bugfixing.)

+The compiler itself will run on these architectures (as well as cross-compiling from a modern PC in a fraction of the time):

-It's currently targeted at a BBC Micro with Tube second processor, because that gives me a real operating system with file streams and 61kB of usable RAM, but there's extremely basic (cross compilation only) support for the Commodore 64.
-(For ultra hackers only.
-Email me.)
+  - 6502, on a BBC Micro with Tube second processor; this is the only platform I've found which is big enough (as it gives me a real operating system with file streams and 61kB of usable RAM).
+(The distribution contains a simple emulator.)

+  - Z80, on CP/M. (The distribution contains a simple emulator.)

+It will also cross compile for:

+  - 6502, on the Commodore 64 (for ultra hackers only; email me).

+(Just for fun we also build cross compilers which will let you build for the BBC Micro from CP/M, and vice versa.)

 Why?